 One year from the Occupation Date to submit to the Council a twelve month review of the Service Management Plan.

-After the Occupation Date the Owner shall not Occupy or permit Occupation of any part of the Development at any time when the Development is not being managed in strict accordance with the Service Management Plan as approved by the Council from time to time and shall not Occupy or permit Occupation of the Development otherwise than in strict accordance with the requirements of the Service Management Plan.
+After the Occupation Date the Owner shall manage the Development in strict accordance with the Service Management Plan as approved by the Council from time to time.

 Sustainability Plan